jperson1/jperson_site_build/README.md

 # jperson_site_build
 Build version of the jperson_site private repo.
+Still in early development!
+If you see issues, please let me know!

 ## About this site:
 Created on Node.js, React, and Tailwindcss

-Credit to this tutorial for the base features of the site: https://www.freecodecamp.org/news/build-portfolio-website-react/
+Credit to this Free Code Camp for the base features of the site: https://www.freecodecamp.org/news/build-portfolio-website-react/

 ## Changelog: